 “Exercise, track and field, and sports in general are of great public interest in Jamaica where we have an excellent sports tradition and our athletes are world class.
 The perception is that our athletes are physically fit and the picture of health.
 This misconception has fuelled a carefree attitude to health of athletes and unfortunately diseases of athletes have received scant attention until the sudden death of [some of our athletes].
 These cases brought home to all of us that sudden death of young athletes during competition is tragic but avoidable with proper screening.
 It is, therefore, our duty and responsibility to determine, with a reasonable degree of reliability, whether students who are participating in sports are free from cardiovascular abnormalities that could increase the risk of death during athletic training and competition.
 It is shocking when a young, gifted college student who is asymptomatic, dies suddenly during competition.
 These deaths are not flukes.”

-– Dr. Basil Waine Kong, President of the HIC Foundation
+– Dr. Kong Past President of HIC Foundation

-- HIC offers JMD 10 million worth of cardiac screening services to national athletes over a 4 year period (2014-2018)
+- HIC offered JMD $10 mill. worth of cardiac screening services to national athletes over a 4 year period (2014-2018)

-- HIC has been the title sponsor for the Wesley Powell Heart Institute of the Caribbean Track and Field Meet for the past 3 years and offers JMD 5 million worth of cardiac screening services to the participating high school athletes for the purpose of reducing sudden deaths among young athletes, and the prevention of future cardiac issues.
+- HIC has been the title sponsor for the Wesley Powell Heart Institute of the Caribbean Track and Field Meet for the past 3 years and offers JMD $10 mill. worth of cardiac screening services to the participating high school athletes for the purpose of reducing sudden deaths among young athletes, and the prevention of future cardiac issues.

 - ECG Day